Hyperobjekt/dignity-and-debt/content/projects/student-debt-calculator.md

 ---
-title: Comparing and Calculating Your Student Loan Debt
 is_index: false
 type: projects
 social_image: /uploads/student-loan-calculator-social.jpg
 social_description: Taking inspiration from sociologist W.E.B Du Bois, these interactive charts allow you to view your student loan amount in comparison to others', and explore new paths to financial freedom.
-description: Average cumulative loan amounts vary among bachelor degree completers in the four largest groups of ancestry in the United States.
-The widest disparity is $8,710 between Blacks and Asians, for example.
+description: Taking inspiration from charts created by sociologist W.E.B Du Bois, these interactive charts allow you to view your student loan amount in comparison to others', and explore new paths to financial freedom.
+Average cumulative loan amounts vary among bachelor degree completers in the four largest groups of ancestry in the United States.
+The widest disparity is
+  $8,710 between Blacks and Asians, for example.
 In these charts, you can view how your own cumulative student loan amount compares with average loan amounts among these groups.
 In the loan repayment calculator below, you can explore new paths to financial freedom.
 For instance, can you refinance your loan with a lower interest rate?
 How much time and interest would you save by adding a little more to your loan payment each month?
-weight: 9
-date: 2019-07-20
+date: 2019-07-20T00:00:00.000Z
 link_out: false
 hero_image: ""
 subtitle: ""
+title: Comparing and Calculating Your Student Loan Debt
+weight: 9
 ---

 Average cumulative loan amounts vary among bachelor degree completers in the four largest groups of ancestry in the United States.* The widest disparity is $8,710 between Blacks and Asians, for example.
 In these charts, you can view how your own cumulative student loan amount compares with average loan amounts among these groups.
 In the loan repayment calculator below, you can explore new paths to financial freedom.
 For instance, can you refinance your loan with a lower interest rate?
 How much time and interest would you save by adding a little more to your loan payment each month?